Skip to main content

 Peru:

-Drink bottled or purified water - Tap water is not safe to drink in most areas.
-Stick to bottled water and avoid ice in remote areas.
+Drink bottled or purified water - Tap water isn't safe to drink across most of the country.
+Buy bottled water and skip the ice once you're away from the cities.

 CO